Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 The corresponding reference implementation time of the pilot run is also provided.
 However, it can be neglected if we compare to the time taken by the main algorithm of the ABC-MCMC algorithm and thus it was not counted in the comparisons.
 Due to the fact that the parallel computation code returns a list each element of which further contains a list of outputs from each iteration of the pilot run.
-We need to extract each single chain of parameter by the following code.
+We need to extract each single chain of the parameter by the following code.

 ``` r
 # Transform pilot draws to single chains of parameters